Urban Food Hubs vs Deserts

-First of all and when it comes to fresh food availability in the urban areas of cities nationally we need to collaborate.
-I mean creative collaboration must be done to address these food deserts.
+First of all urban food hubs and deserts are real.
+So when it comes to fresh food availability in the urban areas of cities nationally we need to collaborate.
+I mean creative collaboration must be done to address these urban food deserts.

 The University of District Columbia (UDC) is engaged in a program.
 One that could be a model for the rest of the nation.

-Urban areas are known for their convenience.
-I mean especially not their green spaces.
+Urban food deserts are known for their convenience.
+However, they are not known for their green spaces.
 Living in a city generally means trading wide open spaces for walkability.
-However that trade-off comes with a price– without space.
-So gardening doesn’t seem like a possibility for a lot of people.
+However that trade-off comes with a price.
+It’s without space.
+So urban food gardens don’t seem like a possibility.
+Especially urban food deserts should become gardens to feed a lot of people.
 When your yard is confined to a tiny concrete patio or balcony, what can you do?

 The answer may lie in green roofs.
 For the most part, the flat roofs of city buildings are essentially wasted space.
 A properly outfitted, planted, and maintained green roof can be effective.
 I mean effectively used to combat hunger and possibly even slow climate change.